the-qoders-community/SharePoint-to-Azure-Backup/README.md

 This solution saves basic metadata of all files to a json file at the root of the site collection related folder in the blob.
 The filename of the metadata file is 'metadata.json'.
 This file also contains the filepath.

 A way of restoring a back-up as an administrator is for example to use 'mover.io' to restore the files from Azure storage back to SharePoint online, followed by some post-processing that adds the metadata to the files using the 'metadata.json' file.
-You could temporarely disable versioning of the document library to prevent that an new version is created while setting the metadata.
+You could temporarely disable versioning of the document library to prevent that a new version is created while setting the metadata.
 A future post will dive a little deeper into this.